PROTECT WHAT YOU’VE BUILT

 Running a creative business shouldn’t feel like holding your breath every time you hit “send.”

-You want to make art, take on work you love, and be paid fairly for it.
-You also want your contracts, boundaries, and income to actually protect you.
+You want your contracts, boundaries, and income to actually protect you.
 But right now, legal tasks can feel confusing, overwhelming, or like one more thing on an already full plate.

-Welcome to the artist’s Courtyard: the friendly, no-fluff place where creative business owners get the legal clarity they need to stop second-guessing and start working with quiet confidence.
+Welcome to the artist’s Courtyard: the friendly, no-fluff place where creative business owners know exactly where to start, whether they are building their foundation or handling something in front of them.
+So they can stop second-guessing and start working with quiet confidence.

 Smiling Black woman wearing apron and leaning on table to looking at iPad in studio